 My home is Los Angeles is very Californian in the way in that, wherever you look, you see gardens and green.
 That’s why it was important that most of my furniture was neutral with whites and hits of blue.
 But my house in Paris is like a museum, in a way, where I wanted to create a chic, sexy cocoon.
 Everything’s black, a lot of it was inspired by Tom Ford, the way that he designs.
 So when I moved in there in 2004 I really wanted to create something special.

-And you’re clearly a huge art enthusiast.
+And you’re clearly an art enthusiast.

 I think that’s the great thing about a space and that’s when you really see someone’s personality.
-A couple of weeks ago we were with friends and we were going through this beautiful mansion in Bel Air which was huge – it took 45 minutes just to do a tour – but there was zero personality.
+A couple of weeks ago we were with friends and we were going through this beautiful mansion in Bel Air which was huge (it took 45 minutes just to do a tour), but there was zero personality.

 What I bring to a house is about my passion for art, photography, books and pops of colour and chic, eclectic pieces so when you walk into either my house in Paris or my house in LA, you know the vibes are different.
 My personality is definitely there because it’s my mix of art, furniture that I like, pieces I’ve designed, obviously the flowers I put in the house so there’s definitely a personal vibe there.